Valpal84/buzzline-03-valjohnson/README.md

 Hint: See the producer code and [.env](.env).

 ## Task 6.
 Start a JSON Consumer
+With this consumer, you'll be able to read the statements that the producer created and see if any of the statements alert when my son Kamdyn has made them.
+You'll use the code below to see these.

 Consumers process streaming data in real time.